1bardesign/chitin/readme.md

 Check out the examples and see for yourself.

+### Q: Why are you writing such old JS?

+So that it runs in the browser without a transpiler, bundler, or whatever else.
+This means one less step between someone picking up the library and having it running.

-### Q: Why are the globals?
+### Q: Why all the globals?

 This one depends on your perspective, but there's certainly a fair bit going on in the global namespace no matter how you measure it.
-I'm open to cutting that down, but it's not a priority at the moment.
+I am open to cutting that down, but it's not a priority at the moment.

 The main reason is that Chitin is intended to run your "main loop" and be a fundamental part of how you write your application.
 It's not a minor dependency you pull in for one function.
 I don't huge benefit to encapsulating such a library, especially as I'm aiming not to have a compilation step during development.

-### Q: Why are you writing such old JS?

-So that it runs in the browser without a transpiler, bundler, or whatever else.
-This means one less step between someone picking up the library and having it running.

 ### Q: Why doesn't this ECS work like [some other ECS implementation]?